 If we could write a guidebook to navigating “adult life,” there would be multiple money and finance chapters.
 There is so much that we don’t ever really learn until it comes down to the wire.
 And while we can’t cover everything at once, we can break personal finance down into some of the meatiest topics.

 Today we’re talking about scores.
-No, not your peak SAT scores or the track record of your favorite sports team — we mean credit scores.
 By gaining a better understanding of your credit score, you’ll be equipped to make more educated financial decisions and plan for a future where you won’t have to nickel and dime everything.

 What is credit?